-To design the Circle campus, the university of Illinois chose the firm Skidmore, Owings and Merrill, led by Architect Walter Netsch, who planned the U.S. Air Force Academy in Colorado Springs.
-Netsch designed the campus in the Brutalist style based on the metaphor of a stone dropped in a pond of water.
+To design the Circle campus, the University of Illinois chose the firm Skidmore, Owings, and Merrill, led by Architect Walter Netsch, who planned the U.S. Air Force Academy in Colorado Springs.
+Netsch designed the campus in the Brutalist style based on a stone’s metaphor dropped in a pond of water.

-The Circle Campus of the University of Illinois technical Information
+The Circle Campus at the University of Illinois Technical Information

 – Architect Walter Netsch on designing the UIC

-The site for the new University of Illinois at Chicago Circle campus consisted of 105 acres at the corner of Halstead and Harrison streets.
+The new University of Illinois at Chicago Circle campus consisted of 105 acres at the corner of Halstead and Harrison streets.
 Originally, the campus was named University of Illinois at Congress Circle for the nearby Congress Interchange.
-That name for the junction between the Dan Ryan, Kennedy and Eisenhower expressways changed to the Circle Interchange in late 1964 (becoming the Jane Byrne Interchange in 2014) prompting the last-minute adjustment to the campus name just prior to its “unofficial” opening on February 22, 1965.
+That name for the junction between the Dan Ryan, Kennedy, and Eisenhower expressways changed to the Circle Interchange in late 1964 (becoming the Jane Byrne Interchange in 2014), prompting the last-minute adjustment campus name just before its “unofficial” opening on February 22, 1965.

-Surrounding the campus was an eight-foot tall brick wall and a decorative metal fence that echoed the structure of tallest building on campus, the 28-story University Hall.
-The enclosed nature of the campus further alienated nearby residents who were already unhappy with the loss of a significant portion of the neighborhood for the university.
+Surrounding the campus was an eight-foot-tall brick wall and a decorative metal fence that echoed the tallest building structure on campus, the 28-story University Hall.
+The campus’s enclosed nature further alienated nearby residents who were already unhappy with the loss of a significant portion of the neighborhood for the university.

-At the campus core was The Circle Forum, a Greek-styled amphitheater built for plays, assemblies and concerts.
+The core was The Circle Forum, a Greek-styled amphitheater built for plays, assemblies, and concerts at the campus.
 Around the Forum in the first ring was the Lecture Center, a series of six buildings designed with large classrooms and lecture halls.
-The roofs of these buildings made up The Great Court, a modern reimaging of the campus quad in granite and concrete that included four excedras that could be used for outdoor classes, smaller gatherings, studying or relaxing.
-In the next ring were the classroom clusters anchored by two main student buildings, namely the Library (currently, Richard J. Daley Library) and the student union (Chicago Circle Center, and currently, Student Center East).
+These buildings’ roofs made up The Great Court, a modern reimaging of the campus quad in granite and concrete that included four excedras that could be used for outdoor classes, smaller gatherings, studying, or relaxing.
+The next ring was the classroom clusters anchored by two main student buildings, namely the Library (currently, Richard J. Daley Library) and the student union (Chicago Circle Center, and currently, Student Center East).
 Still farther from the center were offices and laboratories, and on the farthest ring were the athletic fields.